timonla/blog/diet-review-sep-2020/post.md

 On Sunday evening I soaked 30g of green lentils, 30g of sweet lupines, 20g of chickpeas (all dry weights).
 They will all take about 3 days, until they have my preferred size.
+Since the experiment I switched to soaking the legumes during the day.
+This gives them 12 more hours before I eat them and they will be even tastier.
+How long sprouts will take to grow, depends a lot on the temperature in your kitchen or wherever you store them.

 If you are interested in sprouting your own beans, it's super easy to get started.
 All you need are some big jars and some nets.